Zhang Yin (entrepreneur): Awards

 In June 2014, Zhang was named Asian CEO of the Year for 2014 at RISI's 15th annual Asian Pulp and Paper Conference.

 As of July 2016 Forbes estimates her wealth to be US$1.12 B, the #384 richest person in China (down from #216 in 2014), and the #1724 richest person in the world.

 Personal life

 Zhang's first marriage resulted in one child and a divorce.
 She met her second husband, Liu Ming Chung, in Hong Kong and the couple married shortly after moving to America.
 Liu was born in Taiwan, grew up in Brazil and was trained as a dental surgeon, a career path he left in order to pursue the paper business with his wife.

 Zhang has two children, both of whom live and study in the United States.
 Her older son Lau Chun Shun is a non-executive director of Nine Dragons, and Zhang has stated that her children's inheritance of the company would depend on their objective capabilities.

 She is a follower of Buddhism.

-Zhang Yin holds a green card.
+Zhang Yin holds a US green card.